vboyev-MSFT/defender-docs/exposure-management/value-data-connectors.md

 Enrichment information on criticality of assets is retrieved from the data connectors, based on the criticality assessments calculated in those external products.
 As this data is ingested, Critical Asset Management contains built-in rules to transform the criticality value retrieved from the third-party product to the Exposure Management criticality value for each asset.
 You can view these classifications and enable or disable them in the Critical Asset Management experience.

-[scrnshot]
+[Screenshot]

 ### Exposure graph

-To explore your assets and enrichment data retrieved from external data products you can also view this information in the Exposure Graph.
+To explore your assets and enrichment data retrieved from external data products, you can also view this information in the Exposure Graph.
 Within the Attack Surface map, you can view the nodes representing assets discovered by your connectors, with built-in icons showing the discovery sources for each asset.

-[scrnshot]
+[Screenshot]

-(show the 'Discovery sources' layer)
+(Show the 'Discovery sources' layer)

 By opening the side pane for the asset, you can also view the detailed data retrieved from the connector for each asset.

-[scrnshot]
+[Screenshot]

 ### Advanced Hunting